trek-view/basecamp/_posts/2022-04-22-turn-gopro-timelapse-video-into-timelapse-images.md

 From the GoPro user manuals:

-> Use this preset to capture time lapse video when your camera is mounted and still.
+> Use this preset to capture timelapse video when your camera is mounted and still.
 It’s great for sunsets, street scenes, art projects, and other shots that unfold over a long period of time.

 There are 6 interval options; `0.5s`, `1s`, `2s`, `5s`, `10s`, `30s`, and `60s`.